-In major differential settlements, usually in close proximity to large civil works structures, the use of self-anchored movement compensators (SMC) as shown in the following page is recommended.
+In major differential settlements, usually near large civil works structures, the use of self-anchored movement compensator (SMC) as shown in the following pages is recommended.
 Other solutions of transition slabs type can be used as well.

-The allowable curvature radius of a reinforced concrete cylinder pipe allows the laying of sea or river outfalls, particularly in the case of "S" installation in the immersion phase.
+The allowable curvature radius of Reinforced Concrete steel Cylinder Pipe allows the laying of sea or river outfalls, particularly in the case of "S" installation in the immersion phase.